onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
+`data` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of stirng type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or memref of any type values
-`data` | memref of any type values or tensor of any type values `starts` | memref of any type values or tensor of any type values `ends` | memref of any type values or tensor of any type values `axes` | memref of any type values or tensor of any type values or none type `steps` | memref of any type values or tensor of any type values or none type
+`starts` | tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or memref of any type values `ends` | tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or memref of any type values `axes` | tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or memref of any type values or none type
+`steps` | tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or memref of any type values or none type or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`output` | memref of any type values or tensor of any type values
+`output` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of stirng type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or memref of any type values

 ### `onnx.Softmax` (ONNXSoftmaxOp)